 Combining With Your Bowel Program

-Many people find efficiency by sequencing the two: a rolling shower/commode chair lets you complete your bowel program and then shower in the same chair, in one bathroom session.
-It saves transfers and time.
+Many people sequence the two: a rolling shower/commode chair lets you complete your bowel program and then shower in the same chair, in one bathroom session — saving transfers and time.
 Plan the timing so the program is finished before you wash.

 What Nobody Tells You